marcus-downing/cloudpay-encoder/README.md

 - In many compression algorithms, efficiency is only achieved when compressing larger inputs.
 For example, Zip compression has a large overhead containing its parameters and dictionary.
 When compressing a large enough file this overhead is worth it, but not for a short string.
 - Compression algorithms need to accomodate cases such as repeated sequences ("AbAbAbAb").
-- Sometimes you encounter an extended uncompressable section, for example when compressing
+- Sometimes you encounter an extended uncompressable section, for example when compressing images or already-compressed files.

 With that in mind I kept to the simplest method: a count followed by a letter.
 I chose the following limits: